Program Description

 How to Apply / Learn More

-Enrollment in the HCBA / Alternatives Program is managed by the state’s network of Area Agencies on Aging.
+Enrollment in the Home and Community Based Alternatives Program is managed by the state’s network of Area Agencies on Aging.
 One can find their local Area Agency here.
-Very limited program information can be found here.
-At the time of this writing, a statewide waitlist for program services did exist.